MatthijsvdVeer/vanderveer.io/content/blog/gatsby-static-web-app/index.md

     But wait, there's more!
 Gatsby has a great starter project to create blogs with.
     [The Gatsby Starter Blog][4] contains everything you need to get started on your blog.

 So now when I write a blog post, I write it where I write most things: Visual Studio Code.
 And when I'm finished, I shoot myself a pull request on GitHub.
 When you create a Static Web App, Azure will add a GitHub Action to your repository that does all the hard lifting.
-When I make a new pull request, Azure spins up a new instance of my website so I can review my changes before closing the pull request. **Site deployed**
+When I make a new pull request, Azure spins up a new instance of my website so I can review my changes before closing the pull request.

+![A pull request for Azure Static Web App][pull-request]

+Merging the pull request results in an automatic deployment to your Azure Static Web App!
+Being able to use the tools I use in my everyday job to write blog posts feels really good!
 You can find the code of this blog [here][5]

 [1]: https://ghost.org/
 [2]: https://azure.microsoft.com/en-us/services/app-service/static/#overview
 [3]: https://docs.microsoft.com/en-us/learn/modules/create-deploy-static-webapp-gatsby-app-service/
 [4]: https://github.com/gatsbyjs/gatsby-starter-blog
 [5]: https://github.com/MatthijsvdVeer/vanderveer.io

+[pull-request]: ./pull-request.png